A leader can and should admit his mistakes

 What an amazing thought!
 Every individual is responsible for his actions, even those performed negligently.
 This is a clear principle.
 But in so many societies, the leadership manages to escape censure.
 And when leadership is caught in a wrong-doing, they rarely admit their mistakes, let alone their corruption.
 The standard that is expected of the common man is so often ignored by the leadership — the very individuals who are expected to enforce the law and ethical standards are often lax themselves.

-Rashi says it best: Happy is the generation whose leadership is able to own up to their mistakes publicly.
+What a better society we would all enjoy if such were the standards of our leaders.
+Rashi says it best: Happy is the generation whose leadership can own up to its mistakes publicly.

 Shabbat Shalom From Samaria,